oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-14-sorted-revision-history.md

 ### Sorted Revision History

-It MUST be tested that the value of `number` of items of the revision history are sorted ascending when the items are sorted ascending by `date` and as a second level criteria `number`.
+It SHALL be tested that the value of `number` of items of the revision history are sorted ascending when the items are sorted ascending by `date` and as a second level criteria `number`.
-As the timestamps might use different timezones, the sorting MUST take timezones into account.
+As the timestamps might use different timezones, the sorting SHALL take timezones into account.

 In order to create consistent results in the case of mixed integer and semantic versioning (failing test [sec](#mixed-integer-and-semantic-versioning)), implementations SHALL map items with integer versioning to